mkai5/McGalaxy/README.md

 ##### V1.0 10.26.19

-**McGalaxy**, by Marco Harnam Kaisth, allows a user to enter a constellation, and outputs the arrangement of McDonald's in North America that most resembles that constellation in relative distance and orientation.
+**McGalaxy**, by Marco Harnam Kaisth, allows a user to enter a constellation, and outputs the arrangement of McDonald's in the USA and Canada that most resembles that constellation in relative distance and orientation.

 ## Running McGalaxy